NRP D. João II

 NRP D. João II, also known as the Multifunctional Naval Platform, will be a multipurpose ship for the Portuguese Navy, capable of carrying out surveillance operations, oceanographic research, environmental and meteorological monitoring, as well as emergency evacuation missions.
 It is funded by the European Union’s Recovery and Resilience Fund (RRF) that is part of Next Generation EU.

 History

 The contract for the construction of this ship was signed on 24 November 2023 with Damen Group.
 Construction will be carried out at the Damen shipyard in Galați, Romania and the ship is expected to enter active service in the second half of 2026.
 The keel laying ceremony took place on 3 October 2024.
 In October 2024 it was reported that Alewijnse had been contracted to complete the electrical installation of the ship.
 In January 2025 it was reported that Schottel will supply two EcoPeller SRE 560 and one TransverseThruster STT 3 FP for the NRP D. João II.

+The ship was launched on 7 April 2026.
+It will enter service after conducting sea trials which are scheduled later in 2026.
+The Portuguese Navy aims to reach initial operational capability (IOC) in early 2027, and full operational capability (FOC) in 2028.